bobbyiliev/introduction-to-sql/ebook/en/content/004-basic-syntax.md

 Rundown of the statement:

 * `UPDATE users`: First, we specify the `UPDATE` keyword followed by the table that we want to update.
-* `username='bobbyiliev'`: Then we specify the columns that we want to update and the new value that we want to set.
+* `SET username='bobbyiliev'`: Then we specify the columns that we want to update and the new value that we want to set.
 * `WHERE id=1`: Finally, by using the `WHERE` clause, we specify which user should be updated.
 In our case it is the user with ID 1.

 > NOTE: If we don't specify a `WHERE` clause, all of the entries inside the `users` table would be updated, and all users would have the `username` set to `bobbyiliev`.
 You need to be careful when you use the `UPDATE` statement without a `WHERE` clause, as every single row will be updated.